komascript/latex-contract/README.md

 To become a contributor, e.g., do heavy testing.
 If you find an issue, please [report it](#how-to-report-issues).
-You can also become a developer and, e.g., make new test files to the packages.
+You can also become a developer and, e.g., make new test files to the package.
 See the [`l3build`](https://ctan.org/pkg/l3build) manual for more information about tests.
 If you've created a new test and think that it would be useful, please either do a pull request or [add a new issue](#how-to-report-issues) and